Omerr/research-guide/chapters/04 - Summary/12-summary.md

 Research is fundamentally uncertain work.
 Applying traditional Development management practices fails because it assumes known solution paths, predictable timelines, and steady progress.

 But Research doesn't have to be mystical or random.
 With the right frameworks, you can manage it systematically while maintaining focus on what matters: creating product value.
-You learned to ensure Research is done effectively (part 2) and connects to product impact (part 3).
+You learned to ensure that Research is done effectively (part 2) and that it connects to product impact (part 3).
 You have concrete tools, real examples, and a clear framework for both responsibilities.

 Now go turn your team's uncertain Research into systematic progress toward measurable product impact.
 I am confident that you can lead Research teams to success, and I would be happy to hear about your experiences applying these methods.